Skip to content

 Use Case Event sourcing, stream processing, ordered logs Work queues, competing consumers, slow task processing

-A Share Consumer group is ideal when you have a high volume of independent messages where the processing time might vary, or when you want to avoid "head-of-line blocking" where one slow message stalls an entire partition.
+A Share Consumer group is a good fit when you have a high volume of independent messages, variable processing time, or want to avoid head-of-line blocking where one slow message stalls an entire partition.

 Generate a Spring Boot 4 project via Spring Initializr with these dependencies: